-The financial statements are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and comply with the requirements of the Maltese Companies Act, 1995.
-In view of the immaterial financial figures attributable to the performance and financial position of the Company's subsidiary, consolidated financial statements covering the Company and its subsidiary undertaking have not been drawn up.
+The consolidated financial statements include the financial statements of MaltaPost p.l.c. (the Company) and its subsidiary undertakings (together referred to as 'the Group' and individually as 'Group entities').
+The financial statements are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and comply with the requirements of the Maltese Companies Act (Cap.
+386).
 The financial statements are prepared under the historical cost convention, as modified by the fair valuation of the land and buildings class within property, plant and equipment and available-for-sale financial assets.

 The preparation of financial statements in conformity with IFRSs as adopted by the EU requires the use of certain critical accounting estimates.
-It also requires Directors to exercise their judgement in the process of applying the Company's accounting policies.
+It also requires Directors to exercise their judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.

-(a) Standards, interpretations and amendments to published standards effective in 2016
+(a) Standards, interpretations and amendments to published standards effective in 2017

-In 2016, the Company adopted new standards, amendments and interpretations to existing standards that are mandatory for the Company's accounting period beginning on 1 October 2015.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in changes to the Company's accounting policies.
+In 2017, the Group adopted new standards, amendments and interpretations to existing standards that are mandatory for the Group's accounting period beginning on 1 October 2016.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in changes to the Group's accounting policies.